The Show

 To some, it’s the official kick-off to the Kentucky Derby Festival.
 To others, it’s the unofficial beginning of spring.
 But to all, it’s simply one of the largest annual fireworks shows in North America and the setting for some of the most memorable moments you’ll ever share.

-“It’s the kind of show you have to see to believe,” says Matt Gibson, Derby Festival Sr. Vice President of Events.
-“We have great television coverage of the event, but unless you are there in person, you can’t FEEL the fireworks pounding in your chest and the concrete vibrate underneath your feet.
+“It’s the kind of show you have to see to believe,” says Matt Gibson, Kentucky Derby Festival President & CEO “We have great television coverage of the event, but unless you are there in person, you can’t FEEL the fireworks pounding in your chest and the concrete vibrate underneath your feet.
 Thunder is the kind of show that needs to be felt and not just seen and heard.”

 Staging the pyrotechnic spectacular of Thunder each year for the Derby Festival is the First Family of Fireworks.
 Zambelli Fireworks Internationale first became involved with Thunder Over Louisville in 1991.
 The annual show is larger than the opening and closing ceremonies of the Atlanta and Barcelona Olympics combined.
 According to the Zambellis, it is unchallenged as the largest annual pyrotechnic production in North America.

-The magic of Thunder is in the formula of the show, says Wayne Hettinger, Show Producer and owner of Visual Presentations.
+The magic of Thunder is in the formula of the show, says Wayne Hettinger, Producer of Thunder Over Louisville.
 “Each year, people think we make the show longer to be the largest show and that’s just not the case.
 The secret with Thunder has been to pack as much firepower into 28 minutes as possible and produce a series of ‘finales.'”
 Hettinger has it down to a science, working with the team from Zambelli to create a heart-stopping, eye-popping show.

 “It all starts with the music,” continues Hettinger.
 “We work to lay out a soundtrack that most everyone will be able to relate to a couple of songs.
 This enables people to bring their own experience with these songs and project them into the show they’re watching.
 It’s very gratifying to see people start to move and react to their favorite cuts of the soundtrack, and it gives Zambelli the foundation on which to build the show.”